JosuK22/JosuK22/README.md

 ### 🧠 Quizzie

-A full-stack quiz creation and management platform.
+A full-stack quiz creation and management platform focused on creating interactive quizzes and managing questions through a responsive interface.

 **Highlights**